In this guide I’m taking apart an eMachines 250 netbook.

 In my case I didn’t have WWAN card installed.

-Remove one screws securing the hard drive assembly to the netbook case.
+Remove one screws securing the HDD assembly to the laptop case.

-Slide the hard drive towards the battery and disconnect it from the motherboard.
+Slide the HDD bracket towards the battery bay to disconnect it from the motherboard.

 If you are replacing or upgrading the hard drive, you’ll have to transfer the mounting bracket (caddy) to the new drive.

-Simply remove four screws securing the caddy (two from each side) and separate it from the hard drive.
+Simply remove four screws securing the caddy (two from each side).

 Spread latches on both sides of the memory slot and the memory module will pop up at a 30 degree angle.